qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Note:

-* It is impossible to list every supported HTML tag and CSS propery.
+* It is impossible to list every supported HTML tag and CSS property.
 Be courageous and explore!
 * Use whitespaces instead of tabs for any kind of indentation
 * CSS property ``word-spacing`` will always use unit px